COVID-19 vaccination for people above 18 begins in Delhi | Health

 Pre-registration is mandatory for vaccination in the 18-45 age group, and there will be no walk-ins under this category for now, the official said.

-Three big private hospital chains – Apollo, Fortis and Max – have already started vaccinating people in the 18-45 age group at limited centres from Saturday.
+While the city's Max Hospital started vaccinating people in the 18-45 age group at limited centres from Saturday, Fortis Healthcare began the exercise on Sunday.

 The Delhi government has placed orders for 1.34 crore vaccine doses, which will be delivered over the next three months.

-Of these, 67 lakh doses of Covishield vaccine are being procured from the Pune-based Serum Institute of India.
+Of these, 67 lakh doses are of Covishield vaccine, which are being procured from the Pune-based Serum Institute of India, officials said.

 Chief Minister Arvind Kejriwal had on Thursday said a plan has been formulated to vaccinate all adults against the coronavirus within the next three months.